richardgaywood/paydata.org/content/sprawlrunners/augmentations/cyberware.md

 Mostly as per Sprawlrunners RAW; small changes:

 {{% pageinfo %}}
-**Cybereyes**
+### Cybereyes

-Clarification that all cybereyes provide, by default, approximately 20/10 vision and around 2x magnification without significant degradation in image quality.
+Clarification that all cybereyes provide, by default, approximately 20/10 vision, or around twice as good as a normal person today.
 {{% /pageinfo %}}

 ## Bodyware

 {{% pageinfo %}}
-**Hand Razors** \
-Implant points: 1 (reduced from RAW)

-These do not count as natural weapons, and therefore their damage does not stack with Edges like Martial Arts / Brawler / etc. They can be fitted to a cyberlimb, but they do not require one.
-{{% /pageinfo %}}

-{{% pageinfo %}}
-**Cyberspurs**

-Only available as part of a cyberarm; see below.
-{{% /pageinfo %}}

-{{% pageinfo %}}
-**Artificial muscle replacement** \
-**Muscle enhancement**
+### Artificial muscle replacement / Muscle enhancement

 *(See Sprawlrunners pg 54)* To clarify: These augments boost the entire body.
 If the user has cyberlimbs, the base stat of the cyberlimb always matches the rest of the body.
 {{% /pageinfo %}}

 {{% pageinfo %}}
-**Wired Reflexes** \
-Implant points: N/A (take as an Edge) \
-Requires: Seasoned, Man and Machine

-**Move-by-Wire** \
-Implant points: N/A (take as an Edge) \
-Requires: Veteran, Wired Reflexes, Betaware

-*Cyberware trapping for the Level Headed / Improved Level Headed edges (see SWADE pg 43.)*

-A character with Wired Reflexes draws two action cards in combat, and chooses which to keep.
-A character with Move-by-Wire draws three and chooses one to keep.
+### Cyberspurs

+Only available as part of a cyberarm; see below.
 {{% /pageinfo %}}

 {{% pageinfo %}}
-**Synaptic booster** \
-Implant points: N/A (take as Edge) \
-Requires: Novice, Agility d8+, Chromed

-*Cyberware trapping for the Quick edge (see SWADE pg 43.)*

-When dealt an action card of 5 or lower, you can discard it and draw again; you can repeat until you get a 6 or higher.
-If combined with Wired Reflexes or Move-by-Wire, you first draw the additional card(s) and pick which one to keep.
-Then, if it's 5 or below, you draw again.
+### Hand Razors
+**Implant points: 1 (reduced from RAW)**

+These do not count as natural weapons, and therefore their damage does not stack with Edges like Martial Arts / Brawler / etc. They can be fitted to a cyberlimb, but they do not require one.
 {{% /pageinfo %}}

 {{% pageinfo %}}
-**Pain Editor** \
-Implant points: N/A (take as Edge) \
-Requires: Novice, Chromed, Vigor d8+

-**Improved Pain Editor** \
+### Smartlink
-Implant points: N/A (take as Edge) \
+**Implant points: 1** \
-Requires: Novice, Pain Editor

-*Cyberware trapping for the Nerves of Steel / Improved Nerves of Steel edges (see SWADE pg 43.)*

-The character may ignore 1 level or 2 levels of Wound penalties.
+**Required: cybereryes**

+When using a smartlinked weapon, the shooter may ignore up to 2 points of penalties due to range, cover, called shot, speed, or scale.
+(For ease of use, this is the same as the list of penalties affected by the Aim action.)
+This stacks with the Aim action.

+If there are no penalties from any of those categories that effect the roll, the smartlink adds +1 to the Shooting roll instead.
 {{% /pageinfo %}}

 ## Cyberlimbs

 To unlock any of the below upgrades and add-ons, you first need to replace the limb:

 {{% pageinfo %}}
-**Cyberarm or cyberleg** \
+### Cyberarm or cyberleg
-Implant points: 0.5 (each) \
+**Implant points: 0.5 (each)** \
-Required: Novice, Chromed
+**Required: Novice, Chromed**

 +1 Toughness per pair of limbs.